Transcending: Uplifting Trans Buddhist Voices

 Rev. Liên Shutt, 5/22: Online

-Lu Lam can’t make it after all AND we’ll go ahead & READ their Yellow Poppy and an Annicagender Heart, p.
+READ Lu Lam’s Yellow Poppy and an Annicagender Heart, p.
 103+ and Kevin Manders’ Becoming Whole Just to Let It Go, p.
 161+

 6/5: in-person option.
 Such rich interactions on 5/22 so we’ll stay with the same READINGS: Kevin Manders’ Becoming Whole Just to Let It Go, p.
 161+ and then Lu Lam’s Yellow Poppy and an Annicagender Heart, p.
 103+